dotnet/docs/docs/core/deploying/single-file/overview.md

 Specifying `IncludeAllContentForSelfExtract` extracts all files, including the managed assemblies, before running the executable.
 This approach preserves the original .NET Core single-file deployment behavior.

 > [!NOTE]
-> If extraction is used the files are extracted to disk before the app starts:
+> If extraction is used, the files are extracted to disk before the app starts:
 >
 > - If environment variable `DOTNET_BUNDLE_EXTRACT_BASE_DIR` is set to a path, the files are extracted to a directory under that path.
 > - Otherwise, if running on Linux or MacOS, the files are extracted to a directory under `$HOME/.net`.